 Source control should be in place where flows are taken to an amenity play basin.
-In this scenario, a tiered approach to storage is useful in order to maximize the usability of features for general amenity. play or sports.
+In this scenario, a tiered approach to

+Detention basin with varying levels - The Way, Citywest Avenue storage is useful in order to maximize the usability of features for general amenity, play or sports.
 Biodiversity can be introduced in the smaller basin by creating wetland or any other desired habitat.